pjreddie/darknet/README.md

 1. Before training:
   * set flag `random=1` in your `.cfg`-file - it will increase precision by training Yolo for different resolutions: [link](https://github.com/AlexeyAB/darknet/blob/47409529d0eb935fa7bafbe2b3484431117269f5/cfg/yolo-voc.cfg#L244)

+  * desirable that your training dataset include images with objects at diffrent: scales, rotations, lightings, from different sides

 2. After training - for detection: